scds/dash25-26/logistic-regression.md

 Do you want to analyze outcomes like disease presence, voting behavior, or customer churn?
 Logistic regression is a powerful method for modeling binary outcomes and understanding how different factors influence the likelihood of an event.
 In this hands-on workshop, you’ll learn how to use R to build and interpret logistic regression models, helping you make informed decisions based on your data.

 This workshop introduces logistic regression using R, with a focus on practical applications and interpretation.
-Participants will start with foundational concepts and gradually build to fitting multiple logistic regression models.
-Through guided examples, you’ll learn how to structure your data, fit models using glm(), interpret coefficients (including odds ratios), and evaluate model performance.
+In this session, participants will:

+- Understand foundational concepts of logistic regression

+- Learn how to structure and prepare data for logistic regression analysis

+- Use the glm() function in R to fit multiple logistic regression models

+- Interpret model coefficients, including odds ratios

+- Evaluate the performance and fit of logistic regression models

 This session is ideal for participants who have some experience with R and are ready to explore statistical modeling in a supportive, practical setting.
-Attending the linear regression workshop or having prior familiarity with linear regression concepts, will enhance your learning experience in this session, but it is not required.
+Attending the linear regression workshop or having prior familiarity with linear regression concepts will enhance your learning experience in this session, but it is not required.

 ## Workshop Preparation